pandas-dev/pandas/doc/source/user_guide/scale.rst

 * There are new attributes like ``.npartitions`` and ``.divisions``

 The partitions and divisions are how Dask parallelizes computation.
-A **Dask** DataFrame is made up of many **Pandas** DataFrames.
+A **Dask** DataFrame is made up of many pandas DataFrames.
 A single method call on a Dask DataFrame ends up making many pandas method calls, and Dask knows how to coordinate everything to get the result.